-A "Bidder's Conference" has been scheduled for at the Clark County Department of Job & Family Services campus, April 17, 2019, at 1345 Lagonda Avenue, Springfield, Ohio.
+A "Bidder's Conference" has been scheduled for at the Clark County Department of Job & Family Services campus, February 26, 2020 at 11:00 a.m., at 1345 Lagonda Avenue, Springfield, Ohio.
 Department staff will respond to questions regarding the requirements of the RFP.
 Questions asked at the conference and the final responses will be included in the Q&A document.

 While attendance is not mandatory, Board strongly encourages potential proposers to attend this conference.
 Please bring your copy of the RFP.